Bounteous-coder/Data-Structures/README.md

 # Data-Structures
-Data Structures &amp; Algorithmic Projects I have done at university.
+My Data Structures &amp; Algorithmic Projects using Java I have done at university.